crownengine/crown/docs/reference/command_line.rst

 	Generate bundles after the data has been compiled.

 ``--platform <platform>``
-	Compile resources for the given <platform>.
+	Specify the target <platform> for data compilation.
 	Possible values for <platform> are:

 	* ``android``